MEMETRADER-Repo/FAQ/README.md

 ## Frecuently Asked Questions

 ### 1. What is a memecoin?
 A memecoin is a type of cryptocurrency that is based on a meme or internet trend.

-2. What is the purpose of memetrader?
-The purpose of memetrader is to be a fun and humorous way to engage with the cryptocurrency community, to be the REAL ONE $MEME.Inspired by the fun-loving spirit of the internet and its love for all things memetic that helps to laugh at oneself as a way of self-learning.
+### 2. What is the purpose of memetrader?
+The purpose of memetrader is to be a fun and humorous way to engage with the cryptocurrency community, to be the REAL ONE $MEME.
+Inspired by the fun-loving spirit of the internet and its love for all things memetic that helps to laugh at oneself as a way of self-learning.

 MemeTrader Coin ($TRADER) is an open-source peer-to-peer digital meme token, utilizing Arbitrum  blockchain technology for storing information as layer 2 solution designed to improve the capabilities of Ethereum smart contracts .
 (Check Out Terms)